Clutching My Pearls is about Jane Austen and the times she lived in. Click here for the first in the series.

 Many 18th century novels have mysteries and undisclosed secrets, usually about the true parentage of the heroine or hero, that sort of thing.
 But I haven’t seen a novel of this vintage that reveals the past bit by bit to explain the present in the way this novel does.
 Tristram Shandy has a lot of digressions, but plot isn't important in Tristram Shandy.
 Here, plot is paramount.

 In addition to switching rapidly between the storylines, the story also switches between narrators.
 Julia divides the letter-writing duties with her sister-in-law; For example, in the kidnapped-by-gypsies-subplot when little Julia is rescued by Lord Ossington only to disappear the next morning, the narrator is Rosanna.
-This heightens the drama, because Rosanna tells the story from her point of view – she is a young girl who doesn’t know where her new friend has gone.
-By the way, Julia is not rescued from the gypsies, but that's another complication.
-Anyway, If Julia had told that part of the story, there would be no suspense.
+This heightens the drama, because Rosanna tells the story from her point of view--she is a young girl who doesn’t know where her new friend has gone.
+By the way, Anyway, If Julia had told that part of the story, there would be no suspense.
 Later, the third heroine, young Ellen, is added to the medley of letter-writers to tell her story.